codex-storage/codex-contracts-eth/Readme.md

 An experimental implementation of the contracts that underly the Dagger storage network.
-Its goal is to experiment with the rules around the bidding process, the storage contracts, the storage proofs and the host stakes.
+Its goal is to experiment with the rules around the bidding process, the storage contracts, the storage proofs and the host collateral.
 Neither completeness nor correctness are guaranteed at this moment in time.

 Running